 This is the guide I follow for the time at which my roast cooks at High Pressure.

 - 2 pounds (2.2 pounds = 1 kilogram) 50 minutes

 You get the idea!
 Of course these sizes are approximate.
 Just choose the one that's closest to the roast you have.
 I'd welcome your feedback on how they work out for you, especially if you use a large roast.
 Also, please tell me how you like your roast done: rare, medium, well-done?

 Note my method for lump free gravy in the video and recipe.
-You may use either cornstarch or arrowroot starch to thicken your gravy.
-Whichever way you decide to go, it’s important to mix your starch thoroughly into some cold water until it is smooth with no lumps remaining.
+You may use either cornstarch or tapioca starch to thicken your gravy.
+Whichever way you decide to go, it's important to mix your starch thoroughly into some cold water until it is smooth with no lumps remaining.
 Bringing most of your liquid to a boil before introducing the starch speeds up the gravy-making process and shortens the time you need to spend stirring.
 Adding unblended starch to this hot liquid would immediately cook it into lumps.
-That’s how lumpy gravy happens.
+That's how lumpy gravy happens.

 If you have stirred cornstarch into cold water until no lumps remain, your gravy will be finished almost as soon as you stir it into the hot liquid.
-If you use arrowroot starch, cook it a little longer.
+If you use tapioca starch, cook it a little longer.

 Any leftovers you might have from this roast will be great in Mango Beef Salad with Avocado.

 Click here for the simple recipe for my versatile Gluten Free Spice Mix.